JohnDuprey/CWCAutomateDiagnostics/README.md

 - Forces agent updates using Update-LTService
 - Verifies LTService and LTSVCmon services are running and set to Automatic.
 Will start services and set StartMode to Automatic.
 - Verifies checkin and heartbeat times.
+- Stores the CWA Agent ID as CustomProperty6.
 - Stores the CWA Version as CustomProperty7.
 - Provides custom Session Group that sorts endpoints by CWA version number.